This article on how many countries are there in the world was last updated in May 2022.

 Additionally, 30% of the population of Guam are Filipino, as there are direct flights from Manila and many Filipino Overseas Foreign Workers work in the developed tourism industry.

-Unlike American Samoa, Guam is a thriving tourism destination welcoming 1.5 million tourists from Korea and Japan primarily (over 80%).
+Unlike American Samoa, Guam is a thriving tourism destination welcoming 1.5 million tourists from South Korea and Japan primarily (over 80%).
 They come for the duty free shopping and the beach and benefit from the island’s visa program which allows visa-free entry to 40+ nationalities (including China), bypassing the strict US visa rules.

 French Polynesia, as the name may already indicate, is a French overseas territory, that means it is part of France and as a result, of the European Union, but has great autonomy acquired through the years.